 The student feedback system is a part of HAMK’s quality assurance policy and we use the feedback for improving university operations.

 Please remember to give feedback on the module implementation via HAMK’s feedback system.
 You can give your feedback three days before the module ends, at the earliest.
 The system picks the exact end date from the implementation plan in Pakki.
-The feedback system opens three days before the module ends and it stays open for a week after the module end date.
+The feedback system opens seven days before the module ends and it stays open for a month after the module end date.

 You may give module feedback via browser or via HAMK App (download the app first from App Store or Google Play to your mobile device).
 If you use HAMK App, you will always receive a push notification (depending on your settings, of course) when a module is ready for feedback.